Melissa Blake (writer): Career

-Blake is an outspoken critic of United States president Donald Trump and was harassed online after writing an article about him for CNN in 2019.
+Blake is an outspoken critic of United States president Donald Trump; she was harassed online after writing an article about him for CNN in 2019.

 After being told by a troll that she should be banned from posting pictures of herself online, Blake began posting daily selfies on Twitter (now X) in order to promote disability acceptance.

-Her first book, Beautiful People, was published by Hachette Go in March 2024.
+Blake's first book, Beautiful People, was published by Hachette Go in March 2024.
 It won an Alex Award from the Young Adult Library Services Association the following year.